manleyhimself/lab-forms-in-sinatra-ruby-003-public/nested_forms_no_persistence/README.md

   - This is an excercise in REST conventions, HTML forms and params.
 Please use the debugger and/or puts to see how changing the type of HTML you use changes the params.
 Spend some time thinking about your routes.

+## Example

 Often in web application development you'd like to have a form that will update multiple related objects at once.

 Let's say we're building a web application that had pirates and ships.

-When we create a typical form we do something like this where pirate is the class of the object we are working with.
+When we create a typical form we can do something like this where pirate is the class of the object we are working with.
 ```html
 <form action='/pirate' method="POST">
   <input ... name="pirate[name]" />